Lyndon Johnson signing the Bill

 On this date in 1964, the Civil Rights Act was enacted into law in America.
 The first of three such legislation was an attempt to deal with the increasing demands of Blacks for equal rights.

-What the Civil Rights Act of 1964 did was create an environment in which attitudes would be able to change.
-It is not unrealistic to believe that once blacks were allowed access to public accommodations that the myths and misconceptions would dissipate in time.
-Thus, The Civil Rights Act of 1964 laid the groundwork for an environment where equality can develop.
+The Civil Rights Act of 1964 created an environment in which attitudes could change.
+It is not unrealistic to believe that once Blacks were allowed access to public accommodations, the myths and misconceptions would dissipate in time.
+Thus, The Civil Rights Act of 1964 laid the groundwork for an environment where equality could develop.
 The Civil Rights Act of 1964 contained 10 Titles.
 A brief description of each title is stated below.

 Title I-Voting: required courts to give high priority to voting cases.
 It also provided for uniform voting tests and established a 6th-grade education as proof of literacy.